Prajjwal-Rimal/Git-GitHub/README.md

 ## commit -> save file in git <br>
 1. git commit -m "message" // used to add messages.
 Messages are needed to commit.messsage generally includes what and a why is the commit necessary<br>
 2. git commit -m "message" -m "description" // used to add a message or a description <br>
-This makes the code save locally
+3. git commit -am "message" // used to add a message and add all files This makes the code save locally